 I didn't know the triggers, only that when it hit, it hit me hard.
-It felt like someone reach in my chest cavity and squeeze my heart.
+It felt like someone reach into my chest cavity and squeeze my heart.
 I felt claustrophobic, paralyzed by panic and pain.
 I thought I had heart attacks and I would crumble down, panting for breath.
 I was miserable and scared.
 There is nothing honorable about that.
 At twenty-eight, my life was over before it even began.

-PTSD army men feel that the very act of seeking help from a mental health professional could be information that could be used against us, to target us, and make us feel we were burdens to the system.
-We are the deadwood Soldiers in the Army culture.
+PTSD army men feel that the very act of seeking help from a mental health professional could be information that could be used against us, target us, and make us feel we were burdens to the system.
+We are the deadwood soldiers in the Army culture.
 I had no bullet holes or medals to show my wounds.
 My wounds were invisible, the kind we bear in our souls, but for me and others like me, they are just as real as the bleeding ones.

-One day I was in Barnes and Noble Bookstore, looking for self-help books, and I felt one coming.
+One day I was in Barnes&Noble Bookstore, looking for self-help books, and I felt one coming.
 I felt paranoid.
 I felt someone watching me.
 I looked up, and I see this woman, standing ten feet away, staring at me.
 I thought, " How rude!
 Go away, nothing to see here!"
 Instead of going her away, she walked right up to me, and said, " Hi, I am Mel.
 You are in a bookstore.
 You have a panic attack.
 Care to share?"

 I mean, who does that?!
 Who says things like that to strangers?
 She asked me if she can touch me.
 She went behind me and put her hands on both sides of my head, then to my forehead and back.
-Her palms are so hot!
+Her palms were so hot!
 But suddenly I started relaxing.
 I can imagine what we looked like, me sitting there while some strange woman holding my head.

 This is how I met Mel.
-She then bought me a cheesecake as if I was five years old, sat down and demanded, "Tell me everything!"
+She then bought me a cheesecake as if I was five years old, sat down, and demanded, "Tell me everything!"
 So I did.
 I asked her what does she do, and she said, she helps people when she can.
 That simple.
 Would I let her?
 We have to meet twice a week for a couple of hours, that all.